cdcasey/theatrical/README.md

 * Node
 * Express
 * Knex
+* PostgreSQL

 ## Feature list
 * List all features in priority order (including stretch features)
 * User login
+* User account creation
+* A director can create a production, specifying a play & production dates
+* A director can view a list of their productions
+* A director can edit production info
+* A director can create a new play
+* A director can add actors to their production
+* An actor can fill out their black-out dates
+* An actor can view production info and rehearsal calendar
+* A director can schedule a rehearsal based on actor availability
+* A director can make changes to the rehearsal schedule